agea/tutorial.md/md/03-images.md

-Syntax for images is like the syntax for links:
+Syntax for images is like the syntax for links, but with a `!` before:

 ![alt text](http://lorempixel.com/100/100 "image title")
 ![](http://lorempixel.com/100/100?1)